NI's Nations League mindset has shifted - Davis

 |Coverage: Listen to live commentary on BBC Radio Ulster, follow live text commentary on the BBC Sport website and watch highlights on BBC Two NI (22:30 BST)

-Northern Ireland captain Steven Davis believes the squad's mindset has shifted when it comes to how they approach the Nations League.
+Northern Ireland's focus on the Nations League has sharpened now the players understand its importance, says captain Steven Davis.

-After eight defeats and two draws in their 10 matches so far, with six goals scored and 18 conceded, Ian Baraclough's men have been relegated to the third tier of the competition.
+After eight defeats and two draws in 10 matches, with six goals scored and 18 conceded, Northern Ireland have dropped into tier three of the competition.

+"When it started we didn't know what it was about," admitted Davis.

+"We've seen that with other nations.
+There's a play-off spot up for grabs.
+The mindset has shifted."

 - Ignore outside noise and get four wins - Baraclough